spesmilo/electrum-docs/seedphrase.rst

 0x101    2FA       Two-factor authenticated wallets
 ======== ========= =====================================

-In addition, the version bytes of BIP32 master public keys are used to signal what type of output script should be used with the public keys derived from the master key.
+In addition, the version bytes of BIP32 master public keys indicate what type of output script should be used with the public keys.
+The following prefixes are used:

 ========== =========== ===================================
 Version    Prefix      Description